 Award‐winning pianist Mookie Lee‐Menuhin has performed worldwide as a soloist and chamber musician, touring major music halls and festivals throughout Europe, Scandinavia and Asia.
 She has also enjoyed numerous television and radio appearances, most notably for the BBC, DR, DK4, Radio Swiss Classic and Danish Radio.

-Ms. Lee-Menuhin is an avid chamber musician who performs in the Menuhin Duo, a piano duo with her husband, Jeremy Menuhin, performing existing repertoire for two pianos and new works by Jeremy.
-Mookie has performed with Alberto Lysy, Gary Hoffman, Piers Lane, Istvan Vardai, Hsin-Yun Huang, Mihaela Martin, Edward Aaron, and many others.
+Ms Lee-Menuhin is an avid chamber musician who plays in the Menuhin Duo, a piano duo with her husband, Jeremy Menuhin, performing existing repertoire for two pianos and new works by Jeremy Menuhin.
+Critics have hailed the duo as ‘such fine sense of ensemble’ (BBC Music Magazine), ‘sounds like ideal duo partners, playing throughout as if entirely of one mind’ (Jessica Duchen), ‘scrupulously prepared playing’ (Gramophone), ‘a vivid double-act at the piano’ (Classical Source) among others.
+She has also performed with Alberto Lysy, Gary Hoffman, Piers Lane, István Várdai, Vincent de Kort, Hsin-Yun Huang, Mihaela Martin, Gábor Takács-Nagy, and many others.

 Mookie lives in Switzerland with her husband and daughter.
 Their family world is filled with music, travel, reading and conversation… and skiing – a skill which Mookie is determined to master.

-The diversity of interests and creativity is manifested in Mookie’s life in many different ways, from her love of food to her fascination with human behaviour and psychology.
+The diversity of interests and creativity is manifested in Mookie’s life in many different ways, from her love of food to her fascination with the brain and human behaviour.
 She finds great inspiration and solace in cooking, dreaming up exciting flavour combinations, inventing new recipes and composing new styles of presentation of the dishes for others to enjoy; and her naturally questioning mind and self‐discipline are evident in her approach to music.